Glossary of Rental Terms

 A business or person who owns a rental unit rents or leases the rental unit to another person.

 When a property is constructed, the budget guides activities during lease-up

 A rental agreement, usually in writing, establishes all the terms of the contract, which lasts for a predetermined length of time (for example, six months or one year).

 Organizations that provide free legal advice, representation, and other legal services in noncriminal cases to economically disadvantaged persons.

-When a landlord locks a tenant out of the rental unit intending to terminate the tenancy, lockouts, and all other self-help eviction remedies, are illegal.
+When a landlord locks a tenant out of the rental unit intending to terminate the tenancy, lockouts and other self-help eviction remedies are illegal.

 A person who lives in a room in a house where the owner lives.
 The owner can enter all areas occupied by the lodger and has overall control of the house.

 A process in which a neutral third person meets with the parties to a dispute to assist them in formulating a voluntary solution to the conflict.

 Memorandum to Set Case for Trial